'Looking ahead we are on track to deliver a significant increase in performance in 2024'

 A Northern Ireland modular construction group is set to invest strongly in the growth of its SmartSpace temporary building fleet following demand across the healthcare, pharma, education and commercial sectors.

-Based in Lisburn, McAvoy revealed a strong performance last year within its rental division with revenues of £12million and is on track to achieve revenues in excess of £70m by the end of 2024.
+Based in Lisburn, McAvoy revealed a strong performance last year within its rental division with revenues of £12million and is on track to achieve revenues in excess of £70m total group turnover by the end of 2024.

 In response to the demand, the firm has launched additional new innovative space solutions via its QSpace and ESpace single modular buildings.